DoraFactory/doravota/x/sponsor-contract-tx/README.md

 1. **Fee Grant Limitations**: Cosmos SDK's native fee grant module requires knowing the grantee address beforehand, making it unsuitable for onboarding new users who haven't interacted with the chain yet.

-2. **Security Concerns**: The current fee grant module for contract message sponsorship may be abused because the granularity of fee grant sponsored transactions is at the module level(like: ``).
+2. **Security Concerns**: The current fee grant module for contract message sponsorship may be abused because the granularity of fee grant sponsored transactions is at the module level(like: `/cosmwasm.wasm.v1.MsgExecuteContract`).
 Therefore, for contracts, it only supports wasm messages, which can lead to a user sponsored by contract A consuming on contract B, resulting in abuse.

 ### Our Solution

 We propose a dedicated module that:

 - Maintains a registry of sponsorship-enabled contracts
-- Provides secure access control through contract admin verification
 - Implements policy-based sponsorship through contract queries
 - Ensures transaction integrity through strict validation rules